Fixation on the Transaction, Rather Than a Focus on Direction, Produces Sub-Optimal Long Term Results.

 Retail investors are utterly lost.

-This blog has expended considerable mental capital over the better part of the past 24 months detailing a global investment thesis in support of increased portfolio exposure to artificial intelligence equities.
-Yet, what continues to bombard my inbox are questions, not regarding AI, but rather, on a smattering of the smallest cap equities within a mega-cap portfolio.
 Retail has now completely missed the boat, because they chose to NOT get on the boat.
-Most read the posts, thought “ya, that makes sense” and then immediately went back to obsessively compulsively fixating on their subpar commodity equity model, trying to find out how those equities might get a transitory bump from AI.
+Most read my posts, thought “ya, that makes sense” and then immediately went back to obsessively, compulsively, fixating, on their subpar commodity equity model, trying to find out how those equities might get a transitory bump from AI.

 My “herding of cats” has become too tiresome to continue.

-Retail investors are not interested in growing capital through successful compounding.
+Retail investors are also not interested in growing capital through successful compounding.
 Their personal focus is fear based, to take capital off the table at every opportunity, to sell winners and to hold losers, griping and muttering as they do so, knowing, deep down, that they are hurting their results, but choosing not to do a bloody thing about it.

 Those who were willing to modify such behaviors have benefited greatly, so I have been told, as I have seen first hand, via the wealth building for those who acted upon the opportunity, years back to have a model account.